-Easy No Bake Chocolate Coconut Nests require just 2 ingredients!!
-Melt, mix, shape and then fill with your favourite treat.
-Easter nests are fun to make and fun to eat.
+Easter Chocolate Nests require just 2 ingredients and no baking involved.
+Melt, mix, shape, and then fill with your favourite treat.

 My grandkids get so excited about this holiday.
 Hunting for eggs on Easter morning.
 I remember those days when my kids were young too.
 Trying to remember where all the eggs were hidden.
 Counting to make sure they found them all.
 Hoping the cats didn’t help themselves to treats during the night.